Achillea alpina

 Achillea alpina, commonly known as alpine yarrow, Chinese yarrow or Siberian yarrow, is an Asian and North American species of plant in the sunflower family.
-It is native to Siberia, the Russian Far East, China, Mongolia, Korea, Japan, Nepal, Canada (including Yukon and Northwest Territories), the northern United States (Alaska, northern North Dakota, northern Minnesota).

 Description

-Achillea alpina is a perennial herb up to 80 cm (2 feet) tall.
-Flowers are white to pale violet, with both ray florets and disc florets.
+Achillea alpina is a perennial herb growing up to 80 cm tall.
 The foliage is simply pinnatifid with narrow closely set segments.

+The flowers are white to pale violet, with both ray florets and disc florets.